haxtra/logger/README.md

 ## Pausing output

-You can pause logging anytime by:
+Logging can be paused anytime by:

 ```js
 // cycle instance logging